-I love this industry because there are always new tools to check!
+I love this industry because digital marketing is always changing and there are always new tools to check!
 New tools open up new opportunities, offer new insights and inspire new tactics.

 Here are 5 tools I intend to give a thorough look in 2017.

 One of the most indepth and flexible web crawlers out there, Netpeak Spider provides smooth experience and lots of features.
 It automatically checks 50+ parameters and detects more than 60 SEO errors (including http status errors, canonical issues, Robots.txt issues, meta tag issues and more).

 It has 5 crawling modes (site-wide, directory, URL list, XML Sitemap and even from Google SERP).
 Each of them allows to perform certain SEO tasks, for example, by crawling an XML sitemap, you can detect 21 XML sitemap issues in 17 parameters and send the corrected sitemap files to the search engines.

 It even has the ability to calculate your site internal PageRank giving your ideas if important pages of your site are not getting enough power internally.

 2. Buffer for video

 There’s nothing new about Buffer.
 It’s been around for quite some time now!
 So why am I including it in this list?
 Because Buffer never stops and their most recently added feature is a proof!

 Buffer for video is the first product to allow native video scheduling to all the big social media networks.
 So: upload once, share everywhere.